1. Faster Setup

 Step 2: MarkingUse the spade to mark where you want your first post to stand.
 Maintain a gap of 7-3/4' to 8' between every fence post's center.
 Repeat this step until you have completely marked the entire fence line.

 Industry TipYou may mark your first post and directly proceed to step 3 and 4.
 Then, repeat the steps 2-6 for each and every fence post until you have completed your entire fence line.
 This makes it easier to make adjustments especially if you are not used to carpentry.
+Note: when digging near utilities or foundations, always call in for safe dig and only dig by hand for safety.

 Industry TipCheck for post foundation alignment by either using a laser or a fish line.
 If these tools are not immediately available in your tool box, you may also eyeball the holes to get the approximate alignment and simply make small adjustments to line up the posts when you start setting them up.
 Also, make sure your spade, post hole digger, and pencil bar are sharp.
 They do get dull after a couple of holes.

 Step 5: Mix CementOpen a bag of concrete and put it in your wheel barrow.
 Water and mix until you get a muddy texture.
 Avoid over watering as this will weaken the concrete.
 Make sure to mix the concrete thoroughly using your spade before pouring in the hole.
+Should you have added an addition 6" of drain, make sure to put the gravel in first, then compact the gravel using a piece of wood for even footing.

 Industry TipOnly open a bag you know you will use.
 Fast setting concrete may dry up in as little as 5 minutes.
 If it ever dries up while still in the wheel barrow, add more water and re-mix thoroughly.